3 FB Page Mistakes I’ve Made in My Music Studio

 (Did you hear about the new FB biz page format that’s rolling out?
 Or the new FB live format?
 Changes are happening soon.
 Brace yourself.)

-Pssst… If you listening in about the part about The Social Media Savvy Studio… we’ll be opening the doors again in summer.
-If you want to get notified, make sure to get on the email list.Get thee on the list.
+Pssst… If you listening in about the part about The Social Media Savvy Studio… you can check it out here.

 Hope this training was useful!